Wildlife Commission gives update on mysterious songbird disease

 For hummingbirds: Hummingbird feeders should be sanitized at least once a week, and more often in wet or humid conditions.
 Wildlife officials advise:

 Biologists at the Wildlife Commission will continue to monitor the situation and provide updates to the public as more information is available.
 In the meantime, remove bird feeders immediately if sick or dead birds are found near the area and contact the N.C.
-Wildlife Helpline for further instructions 8 a.m.-4 p.m.
+Wildlife Helpline for further instructions 8 a.m. to 4 p.m.
 Monday-Friday at 866-318-2401 or email HWI@ncwildlife.org.

 If you handle a deceased bird, wear gloves or use an inverted plastic bag.
 Dispose of the bird in a sealed bag in the household trash or bury it deeply.
 Keep pets, including pet birds, and children away from sick or dead wild birds.